-Originally from Tipperary, Ireland, James Berkery is a London-based choreographer and movement director working across film, television, theatre, music video, and commercial projects.
+Originally from Ireland, James Berkery is a London-based choreographer and movement director working internationally across film, television, theatre, music video, and commercial.

-Grounded in dance, his work centres on embodied storytelling and character led physicality, creating movement and dance that is responsive, visually driven, and unique to each project’s tone and world.
+His work ranges from high-concept dance to character-led physicality, responsive, visually driven, and completely unique to each project's tone and world.

 James was Movement Director on the feature film The Wolf, The Fox & The Leopard, which premiered at the Tribeca Film Festival and is set for a US theatrical release in February 2026, starring Jessica Reynolds.
 His work focused on developing primal, animalistic movement, later integrated with a live pack of wolves.